share-ready video preset

 Capability panel comes first

-The route opens with support checks and file inspection ahead of any strong export claim, so intent is not trapped behind hidden state.
+The page opens with support checks and file inspection ahead of any strong export claim, so intent is not trapped behind hidden state.

 Workflow-specific focus

-The route is tuned to video for telegram questions rather than pretending every video job behaves the same way.
+The page is tuned to video for telegram questions rather than pretending every video job behaves the same way.

 Still-frame capture stays available

-Local frame export is built into the workstation so the route remains useful even when the broader video workflow is only partially supported.
+Local frame export is built into the workstation so the page remains useful even when the broader video workflow is only partially supported.

 Capability notes